turbina4/The-Mixer/README.md

 Just download APVC-Main.exe

+It may be necessary to install `CH341` drivers.

 ## Configuration

 Before using APVC, you need to configure it with the following parameters in the `config.yaml` file: